winesapOS/winesapOS/UPGRADES.md

 - Change KDE Plasma from version 5 to 6.
 - Change the default sleep level to be S3 deep sleep.
 - Add support for cellular modems.
+- Change IO schedulers to be optimal depending on the storage type.

 ## 3.4.0 to 4.0.0